-Motion sensor switches can automatically turn the lights on or off, or both.
-Occupancy switches turn the lights on when you enter the room; when you leave, the switch waits a preset time before turning the lights off automatically.
-Vacancy switches must be turned on manually but turn the lights off automatically when you leave the room.
-Both types leave the lights on if they detect motion in the room, so if you're perfectly still, they might turn the lights off.
+Motion sensor switches can automatically turn the lights on or off or both.
+Both occupancy and vacancy switches leave the lights on if they detect motion in the room, so if you're perfectly still, they might turn the lights off.
 However, there are some differences to note between the two.

 Vacancy switches must be turned on manually but will turn the lights off automatically when you leave the room.
-If you have kids who tend to leave their bedroom lights on despite your loving reminders, vacancy-type motion sensor switches can solve the problem.
+If you have kids who tend to leave their bedroom lights on, then vacancy-type motion sensor switches are a good solution.
 You can also get motion sensor switches with a built-in dimmer, allowing you to set the desired light level manually.
-This is a helpful feature for bathrooms and bedrooms, where you might not want full brightness at night or in the morning or when others are sleeping.
+This switch is a helpful feature for bathrooms and bedrooms, where you might not want full brightness at night or in the morning or when others are sleeping.

 Motion sensor switches are designed to replace any standard single-pole wall switch.
 Specific wiring configurations vary by product.
 Some switches include a neutral wire connected to power the LED, while others do not (standard switches typically do not connect to the neutral circuit wire).
 Be sure to check the wiring schematic that comes with your specific model of the switch to ensure you wire it correctly.

 In a typical installation, the motion detector switch has three wire leads.
 The black lead connects to the incoming "hot" wire that supplies the power to the switch.
 The blue lead connects to the outgoing circuit wire connected to the light; this is called the switch leg.
 The green lead is the ground and links to the circuit's ground system.